Parsec-2023/Parsec_AstroPi_2022-23/README.md

 >
 >Returns: grayscale OpenCV image

 Retuns an 8-bit grayscale mask of the 24-bit BGR image that is passed as argument.
-This mask represents the shape of the window of the ISS: it is white where light is coming in through the window; black everywhere else, meaning the darker edges of the window.
-This is obtained by drastically increasing the contrast of the input image to create a difference in brightness between the window and the rest, and then applying a binary threshold to extremise the colour, before filling in the picture in order to remove any white spots outside of the main circle and black spots inside of it.
+This mask represents the shape of the window of the ISS: it is white where light is coming in through the window and black everywhere else, where the darker edges of the window are.
+This is obtained by drastically increasing the contrast of the input image to create a difference in brightness between the window and the rest, and then applying a binary threshold to extremise the colour.
+The mask is filled in order to remove any white spots outside of the main circle and black spots inside of it.

 ```mermaid
 flowchart  TD;